 INTERVIEW AND APPLICATION REVIEW PROCESS

-- Applicants MUST be available for an interview between 9-11:30 am on the application review day.
-The next application review day is March 6, 2017.
+- Applicants MUST be available for an interview between 9 am and noon on the application review day.

 - Each applicant is interviewed by one or more CAMIT members for 30-45 minutes

 - If an applicant is unavailable at the specified date, the applicant must e-mail Rachel Bennett at firstname.lastname@example.org at least two weeks before the application review day with the words “reschedule grants interview” in the subject line